Blog News

 Each book has 18 lessons.
 They could be done on a bi-weekly basis covering a year, or one book could be completed per semester.
 Depending on your needs, this program is flexible in when the lessons are taught.
 Its simplicity does not require any prior knowledge of art to teach it.

-Whether you do one or eight books, this program is sure to encourage observation in your child, and a portfolio of work that they can look on with joy as they see themselves improving over time.
+Whether you do one or eight books, the Artistic Pursuits program is sure to encourage observation in your child, and a portfolio of work that they can look on with joy as they see themselves improving over time.

 Quick facts: